-First things first, I studied for approximately six weeks after I graduated, and put in about 3-4 hours a day, 6 days a week.
+I studied for approximately six weeks after I graduated, and put in about 3-4 hours a day, 6 days a week.

 These are the resources I had the most success with:

+I did not take the optional test prep course due to financial constraints but my classmates that took it said it was really helpful learning good test-taking strategies.
 If you have severe test anxiety or require extra time during exams, it might not hurt to consider it.

+Something to keep in mind is that the Therapy Ed guide is DENSE.
 So much detail = information overload at times, as it basically covers everything you learned in OT school, plus three practice tests with the same amount of questions as the actual exam (170 multiple choice plus three clinical simulations).

-Harder than the actual NBCOT.
+You may have already heard this, but the Therapy Ed tests are HARD.
+I would even say harder than the actual exam.
 So, if you’re scoring in the 50’s and 60’s, don’t be alarmed, because almost everyone is scoring in the 60’s even right before test time.

 AOTA’s Test Prep Online